luhumber/NetPractice/README.md

 Each exercise is available in an interactive training interface accessible through your web browser.
 Follow the instructions provided in each exercise to configure the network according to the given requirements.

 ## How to Use
-Open the index.html file on chrome and follow the instructions.
+Open the index.html file on chrome and follow instructions.

 ![NetPractice Screen](https://github.com/luhumber/Images/blob/main/NetPractice/Net_screen.png)